Step 4: Full View

 Should Engineer Intern D revise the design to artificially impact the old water main in response to Engineer W's indirect directive, given that the revision would violate DOT cost-allocation policy and divert approximately $700,000 of public funds to Shadyvale?

-Decline and Name Policy Conflict Explicitly Board's choice Decline to revise the design and explicitly name the DOT cost-allocation policy conflict to Engineer W, then escalate the directive to higher DOT authority if Engineer W persists
+O1 Decline to revise the design and explicitly name the DOT cost-allocation policy conflict to Engineer W, then escalate the directive to higher DOT authority if Engineer W persists Board's choice

 The Faithful Agent Obligation requires Engineer Intern D to serve the DOT faithfully, including by preserving the integrity of its cost-allocation policy.
 The Subordinate Complicity Prohibition bars Engineer Intern D from executing a policy-violating revision regardless of who initiates it.
 The Indirect Directive Policy Evasion Recognition Constraint establishes that the indirectness of Engineer W's communication does not reduce its ethical weight.
 The Public Welfare Paramount principle might be invoked to argue that Shadyvale's genuine public health need justifies the revision, but the Benevolent Motive Non-Justification Obligation establishes that sympathetic purpose does not cure a policy violation.